a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 ## Training Accuracy and Loss

-Below are graphs depicting the training accuracy and loss of the CNN+LSTM with varyious features.
+Below are graphs depicting the training accuracy and loss of the CNN+LSTM with various features.
 You can see the STFT and FBANK features resulted in quite smooth curves, at least compared with the MFCC features.
 The best performing model is the one trained on STFT features without mixed noise, followed by the model trained with STFT with noise.
 The best model trained on FBANK was the one trained including delta features.

 ![Imgur](https://i.imgur.com/UdA0tnf.png?1)